lewis6991/async.nvim/README.md

 🚧 WIP and Under Construction 🚧

+## Principles

+- Errors never pass silently and are always propagated.
+- Tasks always run to completion and are never orphaned unless explicitly detached.
+- Tasks are only ever created with `async.run()`
+- Cancellation/closing propagates downwards and errors propagate upwards

 ## Example: From Callbacks to Async

 Suppose you have a function that runs a system process using callbacks: